| | Meatpaper four

 bar boasts, on its menu, a bacon martini and bacon bloody that

 are popular drink choices at their Las Vegas and New York locations.
+The bacon martini was invented by P. Moss,

 the owner of Double Down, inspired by bacon-loving employees